-- a. they do not constitute inappropriate development; or - b. the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations to an extent that can demonstrate very special circumstances, including a need for the development that cannot be met by alternative suitable non-Green Belt sites; and - c. the restoration of the site, where relevant, is appropriate to the inclusion of the land in the Green Belt and enhances the beneficial use of the Green Belt. - 10.1.5 Poole Local Plan (PLP) Policy PP2 (Amount and broad location of development) states that "the Council will carefully manage the Green Belt in accordance with national policy".
+a. they do not constitute inappropriate development; or b. the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations to an extent that can demonstrate very special circumstances, including a need for the development that cannot be met by alternative suitable non-Green Belt sites; and c. the restoration of the site where relevant is appropriate to the inclusion of the land in the c. the restoration of the site, where relevant, is appropriate to the inclusion of the land in the Green Belt and enhances the beneficial use of the Green Belt.

+10.1.5 Poole Local Plan (PLP) Policy PP2 (Amount and broad location of development) states that "the Council will carefully manage the Green Belt in accordance with national policy".